chef/chef-workstation/www/content/workstation/knife_azure.md

 `--azure-dns-name DNS_NAME`

-:   The DNS prefix name that will be used to add this loabalancer to.
+:   The DNS prefix name that will be used to add this load balancer to.
     This must be an existing service/deployment.

 `--azure-lb-static-vip VIP`